ayinladesikiru/overflow-task/README.md

 Challenge 1b
 Time complexity of the identify_router() the challenge 1b is O(V + E),
 where V is the number of nodes in the graph and E is the number of edges in the graph.

+Pipenv is used to create the virtul environment and use as package manager requests module is used to call the etherscan endpoint pytest framework is used to test the functions